MicrosoftDocs/sql-docs/docs/language-extensions/install/windows-java.md

 + SQL Server Setup is required if you want to install support for the Java Language Extension.

-+ Starting with SQL Server 2022, users can download and install any Java runtime as desired, including open source or officially licensed Java runtimes.
++ You can download and install any Java runtime as desired, including the latest [Microsoft Build of OpenJDK](https://www.microsoft.com/openjdk) or officially licensed Java runtime.
+Starting with SQL Server 2022, no Java runtime is installed by SQL Setup.

 + A database engine instance is required.
 You cannot install just the Java Language Extension features, although you can add them incrementally to an existing instance.